-This approach may produce some ICM-LAVegMod boxes that are smaller than 0.4761 km2, which should not be a problem from the perspective of ICM-LAVegMod.
-However, it is possible that this approach will produce some boxes that are "slivers".
-If a box has an area less than 0.25 km2, then it is suggested to be merged with an adjoining box located within the same enclosing compartment.
+This approach may produce some ICM-LAVegMod grid cells that are smaller than 0.4761 km, which should not be a problem from the perspective of ICM-LAVegMod.
+However, it is possible that this approach will produce some grid cells that are "slivers".
+If a grid cell has an area less than 0.25 km, then it is suggested to be merged with an adjoining grid cell located within the same enclosing compartment.